 Research grant awards are recorded as a payable and an expense at the time the grant is awarded to specific recipients.
-The MGFA Research and Grants Committee reviews proposals submitted by researchers and recommend projects to the Board for awarding grants.
+The Research Sub-Council of the MGFA Medical & Scientific Advisory Council (MSAC) peer reviews proposals submitted by researchers and recommend projects to the Research Committee of the Board for awarding grants.
 The grants are generally of one to three years duration and paid within three years of approval.